 For the first model, we used only the basic attributes and the long click profile.
-The algorithm was random forests (Breiman, 2001), which first generates a number of unpruned decision trees (here, classification and regression trees) from bootstrap samples of the train set.
-Each tree uses only a random selection of the available attributes.
-Subsequently, the algorithm combines the trees into one committee ("forest") whose predictions result from aggregating the predictions of the individual trees.
+The algorithm was random forests (Breiman, 2001), which first generates a number of unpruned decision trees from bootstrap samples of the train set.
+Each tree uses a random subset of features.
+Subsequently, the algorithm combines the trees into one "forest" whose predictions stem from aggregating the predictions of the individual trees.